sh-kartik18/Dynamic-Pricing-for-Urban-Parking-Lots/README.md

 7. **Export & Plot**:
    - JSONL file written using Pathway
    - Visualized using Bokeh (per-lot pricing trends)

+## 📈 Results & Inference
+- **Goal**: Determine a more intelligent price based on a combination of factors — occupancy, queue length, traffic condition, vehicle type, and special day status.
+- **Observation**: The plotted prices show more refined variation, often differing from Model 1, as they react to multi-factor demand changes.
+- **Inference**: This model provides nuanced and fair pricing by factoring in local demand stressors.
+For example, high traffic and long queues during a festival day lead to higher prices.

+---

 ### 🚀 Future Improvements